Rebecca Hawkins

-Rebecca Ann Littleton Hawkins (nee Butts) was an American pioneer woman.
+Rebecca Ann Littleton Hawkins (née Butts) was an American woman who hired a man to murder her husband by shooting after unsuccessfully attempting to kill him by poisoning.
 After enduring twenty years of beatings by her husband, Williamson Hawkins, she hired her neighbor Henry Garster in 1838 to kill him.
-The murder led to Garster’s hanging, the first in Jackson County, Missouri, in 1839.
-Rebecca had previously attempted and failed to murder Williamson herself with rat poison, for which she was tried and sentenced to five years in the Missouri State Penitentiary.
-The Jackson County community petitioned the governor for her pardon, which he granted shortly before Rebecca’s sentence began.
+The murder led to Garster's hanging, the first in Jackson County, Missouri, in 1839.
+Rebecca had previously attempted and failed to murder Williamson with rat poison.
+She was convicted of being an accessory before the murder and for the prior attempted murder, but was found not guilty of the murder itself.
+She was sentenced to five years in the Missouri State Penitentiary.
+The Jackson County community petitioned the governor for her pardon, which he granted shortly before Rebecca's sentence began.
 The pardon saved her from the fate of being the first woman to be imprisoned in the Missouri State Penitentiary.

 Early life

-Rebecca was born between 1797 and 1800 in Putnam County, Georgia, the middle of the state, on America’s southern frontier.
-Rebecca’s father, Henry Butts, was born in South Carolina.
-Nothing is known about Rebecca’s mother, who may have died soon after Rebecca was born.
+Rebecca was born between 1797 and 1800 in Putnam County, Georgia, the middle of the state, on America's southern frontier.
+Rebecca's father, Henry Butts, was born in South Carolina.
+Nothing is known about Rebecca's mother, who may have died soon after Rebecca was born.
 Henry then married Susan Upchurch, who was also born in South Carolina.
 Henry was a cotton producer who owned seven slaves.
 Rebecca had close connections with her half-siblings, especially Salathiel, born in 1810.
 Her other siblings were Henry, born in 1811, Jackson, born in 1812, and Eleanor, born in 1815.